He Keeps Talking About His Exes!

 If he’s focused on the past and he’s not attentive to you and he doesn’t make you feel cherished and special, that is a red flag.
 He might be hanging out with you because he feels comfortable with you, but he doesn’t truly care about escalating the relationship.

 Do you feel safe with him?
 Do you feel that he truly cares about you?
 Are you seeing each other regularly, and talking frequently on the phone?
-If not, it might be time to move on.
+If not, it’s probably time to move on.

 Make sure you are a high value woman first, a fabulous girlfriend second.
 Don’t tolerate being an option or just a sounding board.